 Overnight: Palenque | Breakfast

 Palenque - Agua Azul - San Cristobal.
-This morning we visit the waterfalls Agua Azul and Misol Ha, two of the most beautiful waterfalls in all of Mexico.
-After a refreshing swim in a natural pool, we continue to the highland town of San Cristobal de las Casas, surrounded by traditional villages.
+From Palenque we travel to the waterfalls Agua Azul and Misol Ha, two of the most beautiful waterfalls in all of Mexico.
+After a refreshing swim in a natural pool we continue to the highland town of San Cristobal de las Casas, surrounded by traditional villages.
 San Cristobal is at the heart of one of the most indigenous areas in Mexico and this is reflected in the art and culture throughout this fascinating town.